 CMMs all have a metrology software system to obtain, collect, and display data.
 These systems are ultimately software that is updated every so often for improved data display.
-PC-DIMIS and Polyworks are the most widely used softwares for coordinate measuring machines.
+PC-DMIS and Polyworks are the most widely used softwares for coordinate measuring machines.

 Metrology software collects, analyzes, and mathematically deduces complex 3D forms to allow the display of numerical or graphical data results.

 Additional parts of a CMM that help to enhance their overall functionality include the following:

 - Servo motors

 Probing systems are essential to all CMM machines' functionality, but you can use different types of CMM probes and accessories for various measurement needs.